 In New Zealand, waste management is principally a local government responsibility.
-The LGA give clear powers and responsibilities to local government to manage waste.
-The RMA provides a framework to manage the environmental and social effects of waste management.
+The Local Government Act (LGA) gives clear powers and responsibilities to local government for managing waste.
+The Resource Management Act (RMA) provides a framework to manage the environmental and social effects of waste management.

 Part XXXI of the LGA was enacted via a 1996 amendment.
 It requires territorial authorities to have responsibility for 'efficient and effective' waste management and the preparation of waste management plans in their localities.
 This enactment reflected the key objectives of the 1992 Waste Management Policy and gave them statutory backing.
 The 1996 amendment effectively established a framework for the systematic development of local government objectives for waste management.
 It also formalised the use by territorial authorities of the '5 R' waste hierarchy.